Pylons/colander/docs/index.rst

                       {'location':'work', 'number':'555-8989'},],
             }
      schema = Person()
-     try:
      schema.deserialize(data)
-     except colander.Invalid, e:
-         print e.asdict()

-The ``deserialize`` method will raise an exception, and the ``except`` clause above will be invoked, causing ``e.asdict()`` to be printed.
+The ``deserialize`` method will raise an exception, and the ``except`` clause above will be invoked, causing an error messaage to be printed.
-This wil print:
+It will print something like:

 .. code-block:: python
    :linenos:

-   {'age':'-1 is less than minimum value 0',
+   Invalid: {'age':'-1 is less than minimum value 0',
             'friends.1.0':'"t" is not a number',
-    'phones.0.location:'"bar" is not one of ["home", "work"]'}
+            'phones.0.location:'"bar" is not one of "home", "work"'}

-The above error dictionary is telling us that:
+The above error is telling us that:

 - The top-level age variable failed validation.